Car phone: Sweden

+Germany

+West Germany

-In West Germany, the car phone service was first released in 1958 as the A-Netz service.
-In 1971, it reached its capacity limit of almost 11,000 subscribers and was succeeded by B-Netz in 1972, which featured direct dialling, not requiring a human operator to connect calls.
+In West Germany, the car phone service was first released in 1958 as the A-Netz service (Netz being German for network).
+In 1971, it reached its capacity limit of almost 11,000 subscribers and was succeeded by the B-Netz in 1972, which featured direct dialing rather than a human operator to connect calls.
 However, in order to reach a subscriber, one would still need to know their location since the handset would assume the local area code of the base station serving it.
 It was succeeded in 1985 by the C-Netz 1G system.

+The C-Netz was replaced by the D-Netz, a 2G GSM system, starting in 1992.
+With two licensees, one building and operating the D1-Netz, the other one building and operating the D2-Netz.
+Both on the 900 MHz band.
+The D-Netz was later complemented, not replaced, by the E-Netz.
+Again two licenses were granted for an E1-Netz and an E2-Netz, and the technology was called DCS 1800 - a GSM variant for the 1800 MHz band.
+These D-Netz and E-Netz networks were where the main shift from car phones towards mobile (handheld) phones occurred.